-Airfoam EPS delivers many building envelope insulation products at the highest R-Value per dollar over other foam insulation products.
-Resilient EPS resists moisture and is ideal for continuous insulation (c.i.) applications with low environmental impacts and stable R-Values.
-Most Airfoam insulation products are available in various thicknesses & strengths to meet any project requirements - from underslab to the roof.
+Airfoam delivers many building envelope insulation solutions at the highest R-value per dollar over other insulation products.
+With low environmental impacts and stable R-values, resilient EPS resists moisture and is ideal for continuous insulation applications that can all but eliminate the risk of condensation, rot and mold.
+Most Airfoam products are available in various thicknesses & strengths to meet any project requirements - from underslab to the roof.

 Airfoam offers a wide range of high-performance EPS roof insulation products for new and re-roofing needs.
-EPS insulation retains its original R-Value over the long life of buildings while many other foam materials only get 80-90% of original R-Value because the greenhouse gases they use diffuse over time.
+EPS insulation retains its original R-value over the long life of buildings while most other foam materials only get 80-90% of original R-value because the greenhouse gases they use diffuse over time.
 Airfoam Roof Insulation offers the ultimate in long-term energy efficiency for your roof assembly systems.

 Geofoam is a geotechnical fill material used as an alternative to soil or other materials, for soil stabilization, and in many other engineered applications.
 Extremely lightweight Geofoam is cost effective & fast, usually eliminating pilings, surcharging, preloading, and staging that's needed with other materials.
 Geofoam resists moisture, decomposition and many adverse conditions for predictable stress-strain behavior over long service periods.